Derek Schuurman’s biography

 The Loss of my Wife

 Carina Sadly, my beloved wife Carina passed away in December 2023 after an intense battle with an aggressive lymphoma.
 Her memorial service was based on the words of Psalm 27, a psalm we read at various pionts in her illness and which was used at her profession of faith.
-Besides being a nurturing mother and much-loved teacher, she was my greatest encourager and friend.
+Besides being a nurturing mother and much-loved teacher, she was my greatest encourager and friend and helped me develop as a Christian scholar.
 Carina became actively involved in each of the communities in which we lived: helping establish commmunity gardens, serving as a deacon and in prayer groups, volunteering for the Calvin ecopreserve and for the New2You thrift store, teaching, and being a good friend.
 In particular, she loved teaching elementary students with an emphasis on outdoor education.
 She will be remembered for her creative eye expressed in painting, quilting, gardening, and homemaking.
 Her life was a testimony to a sincere faith, and she taught me that “knowing about God is not the same thing as knowing God.”

 I loved Carina deeply.
 The Bible tells us that “At the resurrection people will neither marry nor be given in marriage” (Matt.
 22:30), but I would still like to hang out with Carina in the new heavens and earth.